expo/expo/docs/pages/guides/how-expo-works.md

 }
 ```

 Every field in the manifest is some configuration option that tells Expo what it needs to know to run your app.
-The app fetches the manifest first and uses it to show your app's loading icon that you specified in `app.json`, then proceeds to fetch your app's JavaScript at the given `bundleUrl` -- this URL points to the React Native Packager Server.
+The app fetches the manifest first and uses it to show your app's loading icon that you specified in `app.json`, then proceeds to fetch your app's JavaScript at the given `bundleUrl` -- this URL points to a local development server which you can use to interact with the Metro bundler.

 In order to stream logs to Expo CLI, the Expo SDK intercepts calls to `console.log`, `console.warn`, etc. and posts them to the `logUrl` specified in the manifest.
 This endpoint is on the Expo Development Server.